sriram-coding/B2B-Supply-Chain-Intelligence-System-Inspired-by-Blinkit-Model-/README.md

 This project demonstrates how hybrid AI systems can support enterprise-level decision-making in supply chain environments.

 Note: This is an academic and portfolio project inspired by quick-commerce business models.
-It is not affiliated with or endorsed by any real company.

 ------------------------------------------------------------